-The Feature Layer (archive) feed type in ArcGIS Analytics for IoT loads features exported to the feature layer archive (cold store).
+The Feature Layer (archive) source type in ArcGIS Velocity loads features that have been exported to the feature layer archive (cold store).

 - A user selects a feature layer that has a data retention export strategy enabled in order to ingest historical data for analysis.

 - When browsing to select a feature layer that has an associated feature layer archive (cold store), you can filter by your content or organization.
 You can then further filter by date modified, date created, and tags.

 - A feature layer archive only includes features that have been exported and removed from the associated active feature layer.
 To perform analysis on the entirety of your data, including active features, configure both a Feature Layer and a Feature Layer (archive) source in your big data analytic and use the Merge tool to merge the two data sources together before adding other tools.